Garrett Greene helps West Virginia beat North Carolina 30-10 in the Duke’s Mayo Bowl

+“I knew what we had in the locker room,” Greene said.
+“So when those (predictions) came out it kind of (ticked) everyone off.
+We knew we were a better team than that.”

+As for getting a full bucket of mayo dumped on his head, Brown joked “I would not recommend it to anyone.”

-Traylon Ray had a 75-yard touchdown reception on the first play from scrimmage for the Mountaineers, who won their final three games to finish 9-4 after being picked to finish last in the Big 12.
+Traylon Ray had a 75-yard touchdown reception on the first play from scrimmage for the Mountaineers, who won their final three games to finish 9-4.

-Selected the game MVP, Greene completed 11 of 22 passes.
+Greene completed 11 of 22 passes and also ran for 75 yards.
 Jahiem White ran for 50 yards and a touchdown for West Virginia, and Ray finished with three catches for a 91 yards.

 North Carolina (8-5) played without star quarterback Drake Maye and top wide receiver Tez Walker, who opted out of the game to begin preparing for the NFL draft.